 Applicants must be accepted by both colleges.
 Interested applicants should contact the appropriate colleges for application procedures and materials.

-The College of Arts and Sciences' Philosophy Department and the College of Law also offer a dual degree program that leads to the awarding of both a Juris Doctor degree and a Master of Arts degree in Philosophy (JD/MA in Philosophy).
+The College of Arts and Sciences' Philosophy Department and the College of Law also offer a dual degree program that leads to the awarding of both a juris doctor degree and a master of arts in philosophy.
 More »

-In conjunction with the Robinson College of Business students can earn both a Juris Doctor degree and a Master of Business Administration (JD/MBA) in a field of their choice.
+In conjunction with the Robinson College of Business students can earn both a juris doctor and a master of business administration in a field of their choice.
 Current program areas include: Management, E-Commerce, Computer Information Systems, and Marketing.
 More »

-The College of Law at Georgia State University and the College of Architecture at the Georgia Institute of Technology offer a dual degree program that leads to the awarding of both a Master of City and Regional Planning degree and a Juris Doctor degree (JD/MCRP).
+The College of Law at Georgia State University and the College of Architecture at the Georgia Institute of Technology offer a dual degree program that leads to the awarding of both a master of city and regional planning degree and a juris doctor.
 More »

-A dual degree program between the College of Law and the Robinson College of Business enables students to earn both a Juris Doctor degree in Law and a Master of Professional Accounting degree.
+A dual degree program between the College of Law and the Robinson College of Business enables students to earn both a juris doctor and a master of professional accounting degree.
 More »

-A dual degree program between the College of Law and the Andrew Young School of Policy Studies enables students to earn both a Juris Doctor degree and a Master of Public Administration degree (JD/MPA).
+A dual degree program between the College of Law and the Andrew Young School of Policy Studies enables students to earn both a juris doctor and a master of public administration.
 More »

 A dual degree program between the College of Law and the Robinson College of Business's Institute of Health Administration allows students to pursue a juris doctor and a master of science in health administration.
 A juris doctor and a master of business administiration/master of health administration is also available.
 More »